15 Yoga Quotes to Inspire Yogis on Their Journey

 The best part?
 You don’t have to be a yogi, go to a fancy retreat, or do hours of hot yoga every day to get all these benefits.
 And forget the myth that you have to be ultra-flexible to do yoga.

 “Even if you do just 15 to 30 minutes a day, you start to see improvements,” Dr. Williams says, adding that the key is to do what feels best for your body rather than attempting all the acrobatic poses you see on Instagram.
 In fact, simply sitting and doing focused breathing exercises is a form of yoga.
+You can also give these morning yoga stretches a try.

 To help inspire you to hit the mat (or just a comfy spot on your floor), we’ve found some powerful quotes about yoga and its many benefits.